aoifemcdonagh/qgis-map-maker/README.md

 ## To Do list
-* define flags for attribute columns from json file
 * ~~create path to QGIS project if it doesn't exist already~~
 * ~~input name of QGIS project instead of full path~~ (project saved to default directory location)
-* add option to include empty column to data table
 * ~~decide what default page size should be~~ :A1
 * dynamically assign sizes to layout items based on page size
 * ~~colour-code polygons based on a given data attribute/column~~